What they said about this course:

 Working with people diagnosed with depression is a regular aspect of the work of many - perhaps most - mental health practitioners.
 Over the years, much misinformation and myth has accumulated in relation to depression, both in the training of mental health professionals and in the public arena, regarding depression - what it is, what causes it, and how to respond.

 Therefore, one of Terry Lynch's main aims in this course is for mental health practitioners to become fully aware of the real facts in relation to depression - what depression truly is, and just as importantly, what it is not.

 Dr. Terry Lynch recognises and respects the training and experience that mental health practitioners have accumulated.
 Therefore he is not setting out a particular way of working with people.
 Rather, the information and the learnings within the course will greatly enhance the understanding and confidence of mental health practitioners of all disciplines and modalities in their work with clients and within mental health teams.

-There are three sections to this course (See full curriculum later on this page - click arrow button at end of Section Two in curriculum to see contents of Section Three):-
+There are four sections to this course (See full curriculum later on this page - click arrow button at end of Section Two in curriculum to see contents of Section Three and Four):-

 (a) The prevailing view of depression, what depression is generally understood to be.

 (b) A critique of the prevailing view of depression.
 This section of the course consists of a detailed analysis of the level of correctness and truth that pertains to each of the common assumptions and beliefs about depression, for example, depression as a medical illness; brain disorder; a chemical imbalance; a genetic illness; an illness just like diabetes, to name just a few of the 11 presentations in this section, amounting to more than 8 hours of audio-visual material in this section alone.

 (c) A detailed setting-out of the true nature of depression.
 In this section of the course, I set out what I have come to understand as the true nature of depression, the true nature of the experiences and behaviours that become collectively labelled as "depression".